lakescorp/ArtistCollabMap/README.md

 1. Access the application via your web browser.
 2. Enter a Spotify artist's profile URL.
 3. Click on "Generate Graph" to view the artist's collaborations.

+## 📘 Wiki:

+For more detailed guides on installation, setup, usage, and troubleshooting, please check our [Wiki](https://github.com/lakescorp/ArtistCollabMap/wiki).

 ### 🤝 Contributions: